 Further reading: The 5 Best Job-Search Apps to Find Your Dream Job in 2022

-To find out more on the new features, a list is furnished below to help you understand how to effectively use Facebook job search;
+To find out more on the new features, peruse the list below to help you understand how you can effectively use Facebook for job search;

 Review your Facebook page settings